nhsengland/NHSSynth/docs/development_guide.md

 ### Continuous Integration

 We use GitHub Actions for continuous integration.
 The different workflows comprising this can be found in the [`.github/workflows`](https://github.com/nhsengland/NHSSynth/blob/main/.github/workflows/) folder.
 In general, the CI workflow is triggered on every push to the `main` or a feature branch - as appropriate - and runs tests against all supported versions of Python.
-It also runs `black` and `isort` to check that the code is formatted correctly, and builds the documentation site.
+It also runs `black` and `ruff` to check that the code is formatted correctly, and builds the documentation site.

 There are also scripts to update the [dynamic badges](https://github.com/marketplace/actions/dynamic-badges) in the [`README`](https://github.com/nhsengland/NHSSynth/blob/main/README.md).
 These work via a gist associated with the repository.
 It is not easy to transfer ownership of this process, so if they break please feel free to [contact me](mailto:h.wilde@ucl.ac.uk).